Tsuken Island: History

 Tsuken is historically linked to Kudaka Island to the south.
 Safe passage between the islands was possible at low tide via small boats, and there was considerable cultural exchange between the islands.
 Tsuken was settled early in the history of the Ryukyu Islands, as evidenced by its numerous shell mounds, of which three have been excavated.
 Tsuken was home to the ruins of a small castle, the Kubō Gusuku.
 Commodore Matthew Calbraith Perry recorded the island as "Taking Island" in his narrative on travel to the Ryukyu Islands.

 The areas of present-day Uruma were affected in World War II during the initial part of the Battle of Okinawa.
 L-Day, the initial land invasion of Okinawa Island, occurred on April 1, 1945.
 American forces swept across the island quickly, and by April 5 had secured the entirety of the Katsuren Peninsula.
 A smaller invasion force invaded the Yokatsu Islands on L-Day, and encountered stiff resistance from the Japanese military.
 Tsuken Island was completely devastated by fire in the battle.

 Casualties for Japanese troops were 234 killed; for the US battalion of the 27th infantry division:11 killed and 3 MIA; 80 wounded.
 After the capture of Tsuken, American forces swept north and reached Ikei Island on April 11, thus securing all the Yokatsu Islands.

 Tsuken is in a period of population decline.
 In 1970 the island had 1,172 residents and 245 households; by 2005 the population was at 485 residents and 210 households.

 Economy

 Tsuken is noted for its production of carrots, and is known by the nickname "Carrot Island".
 With white sandy beaches and a broad coral reef, tourism is an important part of the economy.
 The island has three small hotels and a campground, and also sees numerous day visitors from Okinawa Island.
 In contrast to its population decline, tourism is growing on Tsuken: in 1975, shortly after the reversion of Okinawa Prefecture to Japan, only 3,000 tourists visited the island.
 In 2007 the number had grown to 48,887.

+Tsuken Island has a carrot-shaped observatory in honor of its high carrot production.